There’s no doubt that a small closet storage space isn’t exactly ideal.

 4. Make use of every nook and cranny

-The storage space in your closet’s upper reaches may not be efficiently utilized because they’re difficult to access.
+The storage space in your closet’s upper reaches may not be efficiently utilized because it can be difficult to access.
 If that’s the case, use a good step stool (like the SlimStep ladder, available in our showroom).
 They make it easier to access hard-to-reach upper closet areas and also come in quite handy in other areas of the home.

 When you’re dealing with small closets, it’s crucial that the storage space be maximized.
 If you have deep closet shelves with empty space at the back, add small baskets to hold knick knacks or less frequently used smaller articles of clothing.
 They’ll stay organized in the baskets, which can easily be pulled forward when needed.